dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/evaluated-acceptance-results.md

 Question: What kind of analysis is typically conducted if Evaluated Acceptance Results reveal variances or defects?
 A: Root Cause Analysis and Cost Analysis
-B: Aesthetic Analysis
+B: Aesthetic Analysis and Design Analysis
-C: Marketing Analysis
+C: Marketing Analysis and Sales Analysis
-D: Legal Compliance Analysis
+D: Legal Compliance Analysis and Regulatory Analysis
 Answer: A
 Explanation: If variances or defects are identified in Evaluated Acceptance Results, Root Cause Analysis to identify the reasons for discrepancies and Cost Analysis to evaluate the cost of addressing defects are typically conducted.